barend-erasmus/majuro/README.md

 # Majuro

-25+ fully tested and extensible classes helping you with Rapid Application Development(RAD).
+Collection of over 25 fully tested and extensible classes.

 ![Majuro](https://i1.wp.com/www.theglobalcouple.com/wp-content/uploads/2015/10/majuro-13.jpg)

+## Majuro's Vision

+Majuro's vision is to provide the developer with a collection of classes to speed-up software development.

 ## Installation